apocalyptech/starboundmods/README.md

 Iron is one of the harder resources to accumulate, so this bumps its quantity by about 1.5x.

+## No Need to Hunt

+Folds the hunting loot pools into the "main" loot pools for creatures, so that hunting-specific weapons are mostly useless.
+Technically the hunting-specific drop rates will be a little less than what hunting weapons use, since the creatures still drop their non-hunting loot, too, but it should be better than stock.
+Chances for action figures have been buffed a bit as well, for the creature types that the mod touches.

+This mod's generated with `generate.py` and requires an uncompressed vanilla data package to do its stuff.
+Various paths are hardcoded in the code.

 ## Omega Augment

 An augment for your EPP which includes literally every augment status effect.